How to Write a Romance Novel: A Step-by-Step Guide for Aspiring Authors

 ➜ Both share the same fear, but cope with it in opposite ways

-When designing romantic leads, try asking yourself:
+When designing romantic leads, consider:

 ➜ What emotional stance does each character default to under stress?